 API Schema Normalization Tutorial: End-to-End with JSONata

 A hands-on API schema normalization tutorial using JSONata.
-Map responses, queries, errors, and rate limits across SaaS APIs without hardcoded adapters.
+Map responses, queries, errors, rate limits, and handle API breaking changes across SaaS integrations without hardcoded adapters.

 If you are building B2B SaaS integrations, you eventually hit a wall where writing imperative if (provider === 'salesforce') statements becomes mathematically unscalable.
 Every new connector starts as a clean adapter and ends as a graveyard of vendor-specific date parsers, fragile pagination loops, and on-call pages at 3 AM because a tenant's HubSpot custom field broke your CRM sync.